-Azurite offers an integrated environment with the ability to process raw FT data, switching seamlessly between the vs time and vs depth views of
+Azurite offers a tool and service company agnostic environment to process automatically identified raw FT data from any tool and then switching seamlessly between the vs time and vs depth views and analysis.

-that data.
-The test types and qualities are identified automatically, fluid gradients/contacts can be determined and a comprehensive PTA analysis performed.
+Although there is full user control, the test types and qualities may be identified automatically, fluid gradients/contacts can be determined and a comprehensive PTA analysis performed.

 - Fluid Gradient Definition

-Azurite can load an unlimited number of stations (vs time) and static passes (vs depth) in LAS, DLIS, LIS, ASCII format, or from clipboard or manually.
+Azurite can load an unlimited number of stations (vs time) and static passes (vs depth) in LAS, DLIS, LIS, ASCII, Excel, WITSML format, or from clipboard or manually.